You might have heard about regional banks when searching for the right financial institution for a checking, savings, or money market account.

 While they offer many of the same services that you would expect from a larger institution—like checking accounts, savings accounts, and various loan products—they tend to have a more localized focus.
 They are experts in the local economy, which often allows them to provide personalized services tailored to the needs of the community they serve.

 To quantify what a regional bank is, the Federal Reserve often categorizes these institutions based on their total assets.
-Generally speaking, a bank is considered “regional” if it holds between $10 billion and $100 billion in total assets.
-This distinguishes them from community banks, which usually hold less in assets and are more localized, and national banks, which have assets often exceeding $100 billion and can operate across the entire country or even internationally.
+Generally speaking, a bank is considered “regional” if it holds between $10 billion and $100 billion in assets.
+This distinguishes them from community banks, which usually hold less in assets and are more localized, and national banks, which often exceed $100 billion in assets and can operate across the entire country or even internationally.

 This specific asset size enables regional banks to offer a broad range of financial services while maintaining the local touch.
 Whether you’re a small business seeking a loan or an individual looking for competitive rates on deposit accounts, you’ll find a range of services at regional banks.
 Meanwhile, they maintain a personal connection to their local communities while offering a breadth of products.